pgmgent-atwork2/project-1---workshop---start-2-code-jef-en-steven/README.md

-# Start to code
+# Workshop tutorial - Start to code

+## Description

+On behalf of the Arteveldehogeschool, we created a game for the @Work2 class to motivate external students to learn to code.

+The idea was to give pupils or future students who have no prior knowledge of code an instructive but fun interactive introduction.

+The project consists of a working game and a tutorial that explains everything step by step.

-## FigJam file
+## Link to FigJam file

 [FigJam](https://www.figma.com/file/U0VftTNYqzIm5UhuKqzKTV/Untitled?node-id=0%3A1&t=oMIqF6MbmuUgoG7H-1).

-## Toelichting van het project

-### Bedoeling

-Het is de bedoeling van dit project om beginnende programmeurs of geïnteresseerden extra zin te geven om zich toe te wijden aan de wondere wereld van de code.
-We geven startcode mee waarna we via een tutorial extra informatie, code en tips geven om een werkende "blad-steen-schaar" game te spelen.

-### Opbouw

-De app is opgebouwd uit de meest simpele structuur die een statische website kan hebben:
+## Structure of the game

+The app is built from the most straightforward structure a static website can have:

 - index.html
-- css
+- CSS
-- js
+- JS

-### Auteurs
+Basic JavaScript is used to make the game functional.

+## Credits

 Jef De Niel en Steven Aelbrecht